yosemitebandit/vebsite/om2/content/notes/24-jun/index.md

 (Numberphile has a great video on this.)
 It's now known there's a counterexample somewhere below 10^10^40 :exploding_head: :exploding_head: !
 - reminiscent of the Collatz conjecture

+:computer: tmux
+- I started using tmux plugin manager mostly to setup a plugin for persisting and restoring my sessions: tmux-ressurect
+- so far so good,
+I have persistent sessions for writing this site, the whenpress project I'm working on now and my dotfiles which receive frequent futzing
+- nothing fancy: just tabs for lvim, maybe a server running and an empty terminal for git
+- I also have tmux-continuum --
+which should set all this up on-boot -- but it's not working for me
+- nbd though, I can just load the sessions

+:jar: Plum Jam
+- our neighbor gave us a whole lot of great plums
+- I made jam with [Josh Weissman's recipe/video](https://www.youtube.com/watch?v=KUGjgUA-BWU), which is:
+    - break down the fruit -- I pitted the plums and removed the skin
+    - macerate with sugar -- I had about 1kg plums and 120g sugar, let it sit at RT for 2hr
+    - add juice from half a lemon
+    - bring to boil in a pot,
+    boil it pretty hard (but don't scorch) and then reduce it for a while, maybe 30min, stir it a lot all the while
+    - cool in an ice bath -- just so I could put it in a glass container without waiting too too long
+- this was just put in a regular jar since we have to finish it soon any way before some travel, but I would love to try canning sometime, I've never done it

+{{ gallery(
+  assets=[
+    "notes/media/jam-jar.jpg",
+    "notes/media/jam-on-toast.jpg",
+  ])
+}}